This is the multi-page printable view of this section. Click here to print.

 API Gateway

-• API name: You can select an existing API or create a new one
+• API name: Select an existing API or create a new one

-• Stage: You can select an existing stage or create a new one
+• Stage: Select an existing stage or create a new one

 Cronjob